-- Why are there such strong anti-China feelings in the U.S.? - First of all, there is the military-industrial complex, first identified by the late U.S. President Dwight Eisenhower in the 1950s.
-This is an informal alliance of the national defense establishment, the military and the producers and suppliers of armaments and military equipment in the U.S. They need a hypothetic enemy in order to justify an increasing national defense budget.
-The enemy used to be the former Soviet Union and now it is China. - Second, the liberals are disillusioned that China has not become the liberal democracy that they envisioned. - Third, even though the businesses they have by and large done well in China, they have accumulated grievances of various kinds over the years (even though some have become moot, e.g., the requirement of a 50/50 joint-venture partner, which has been abolished). - Finally, the U.S. is worried that it will not be able to maintain its hegemony as China rises, that it may have to share influence and power, if not today, but some time in the future.
+- ♦ Why are there such strong anti-China feelings in the U.S.? - ◆ First of all, there is the military-industrial complex in the U.S., first identified by the late U.S. President Dwight Eisenhower in the 1950s.
+This is an informal alliance of the national defense establishment, the military and the producers and suppliers of armaments and military equipment in the U.S. They need a hypothetical enemy in order to justify an increasing national defense budget.
+The enemy used to be the former Soviet Union and now it is China. - ♦ Second, the liberals, who used to support engagement with China, are disillusioned that China has not become the liberal democracy that they envisioned. - ◆ Third, even though U.S. businesses have by and large done well in China, they have accumulated grievances of various kinds over the years (even though some have become moot, e.g., the requirement of a 50/50 joint-venture partner, which has been abolished; and lax enforcement of intellectual property rights, which has been considerably strengthened in recent years). - ◆ Finally, the U.S. is worried that it will not be able to maintain its hegemony as China rises, that it may have to share influence and power, if not today, but some time in the future.
 It would like to slow down China's rise if possible.
+32